I’ll warn you, this post is full of numbers and math. You might feel like there’s a trick S.A.T. question in the mix.

-Well, seven years ago, I went on a two year journey to lose one hundred pounds.
+Well, seven years ago, I went on a two-year journey to lose one hundred pounds.
 Yep, you read that right.
 I lost 100 lbs.
-No, I did’t go on ‘The Biggest Loser’.
+No, I didn’t go on ‘The Biggest Loser’.
 No, I didn’t get gastric bypass (I just call it fat people surgery, let’s be honest folks).
-How did I lose the weight?
+How did I lose weight?
 The hard way: Eating perfectly and going to the gym two hours a day.

 Yes, 2hrs A DAY.

 It was work, people.
 At the end of it, I had gone from 300lbs to 200 and was in better shape than I’d ever been in my life.
 Even as a teen, I didn’t have the muscle tone that I acquired at thirty-three.
 I could jog a slow five miles without stopping (or dying) and I was lifting a weight that I never thought possible.
 Now, don’t get it twisted, I did NOT look great.
 I still had a bit of a belly and could never manage to hit 199.
 My body hit 200 and would not go further no matter what I tried, but I was happy.
 I had really accomplished something.

 Then, the wife and I adopted two kids.
 We stopped going to the gym because those two hours a day were more importantly spent growing bonds with these wonderful little people.
 Something else started growing along with it.
 My waistline.

 Sure, it was slow going, but the weight was creeping back on.
 A year later, the wife had a baby, and two years after that, another slipped past security (thanks a lot, birth control) and all of those numbers add up to this: I’m back to 265.
 I’ve gained back more than HALF of what I lost.